-As endurance athletes we are well acquainted with our electrolytes and carbohydrate gels.
+As endurance athletes, we are well acquainted with our electrolytes and carbohydrate gels.
 However, did you know that all workout hydration plans are not created equal?
 Depending on the duration and intensity of your workout, your body has different needs in terms of hydration and fuel.
 This article talks about the importance of Hydration in Endurance Running and Cycling.

-During long distance exercise, our bodies utilize stored carbohydrates as a primary energy source.
+During long-distance or high-intensity exercise, our bodies utilize stored carbohydrates as a primary energy source.
 To put it simply, our bodies are only able to “bank” a certain amount of carbohydrates before we need to begin to feed it more.
-The oxidation, or utilization, of our internal carbohydrates storage (glucose) burns steady for the first 90-minutes of sustained exercise.
+The oxidation, or utilization, of our internal carbohydrates storage (glucose), burns steady for the first 90-minutes of sustained exercise.
 Once we reach that threshold, we need to begin to replenish our glycogen stores in order to prevent a drastic hit to blood sugar levels and the function of our organs.

 Continue reading at NuunLife.com